CodingAvenue/codestop-course-php-oop/content/Classes/Classes.facts.md

 }
 ```

-The name of the class is case-sensitive. `MyClass` and `myclass` are treated as two distinct classes.

 A class name should start with a letter or an underscore `_`, followed by any combination of alphanumeric characters and underscores (`A-Z`, `a-z`, `0-9`, `_`).

 It is a good practice to capitalize the first letter of a class name to easily identify them from other variables.
 The examples of good class names are `MyClass`, `SuperHeroes`, and `Cars`.